microsoft/unilm/infoxlm/README.md

 ### Contact Information

-For help or issues, please submit a GitHub issue.
+For help or issues using InfoXLM, please submit a GitHub issue.

+For other communications related to InfoXLM, please contact Li Dong (`lidong1@microsoft.com`), Furu Wei (`fuwei@microsoft.com`).